paulyuk/functions-quickstart-dotnet-azd-cosmosdb/README.md

 4. Select "Monitor" to view execution logs

 Use the "Live Metrics" feature to see real-time information when testing.

+## Networking and VNet Integration

+If you deploy with `vnetEnabled=true`, all access to Cosmos DB is restricted to the private endpoint and the connected virtual network.
+This enhances security by blocking public access to your database.

+**Important:** When `vnetEnabled=true`, you must manually add your developer machine's public IP address to the Cosmos DB account's networking firewall allow list in the Azure Portal.
+This is required to use Data Explorer and other tools from your local machine.
+Without this, you will not be able to access Cosmos DB from outside the VNet, even for development and troubleshooting.

 ## Resources